Arland D. Williams Jr.

 Arland Dean Williams Jr. (September 23, 1935 – January 13, 1982) was a passenger aboard Air Florida Flight 90, which crashed on take-off in Washington, D.C., on January 13, 1982, killing 74 people.
 One of six people to initially survive the crash, he helped the other five escape the sinking plane before he himself drowned.

-The 14th Street Bridge over the Potomac River at the crash site was renamed in his honor.
+One of the 14th Street bridges over the Potomac River at the crash site was renamed in his honor.

 Biography

-Born and raised in Mattoon, Illinois, Williams graduated from Mattoon High School in 1953, where he acquired the nickname "Chub".
-He attended The Citadel in South Carolina.
-According to his high school girlfriend, Williams had been nervous about The Citadel's swimming requirement, as he had always had a fear of water.
+Born in Mattoon, Illinois, Williams was the son of a bank president.
+He was educated at Mattoon High School, where he acquired the nickname "Chub".
+He graduated in 1957 from The Citadel in South Carolina, served two years in the military in the United States, and attended graduate school at the University of Wisconsin.
+He then went into banking, managing a bank in Boca Raton, Florida and in the mid-1970s became a bank examiner for the Federal Reserve System in Atlanta.

-Williams was the son of A.D.
-Williams and Virginia Church Williams.
-He was a divorced father of two - Arland D. Williams III (1966-2003) and Leslie A. Williams, and was engaged to be remarried when he died.
+Williams was a divorced father of a daughter and a son, and was engaged to be remarried when he died.
+Both his high school girlfriend and his fiancée said that he was afraid of water.

-After graduation he served two years in the military in a stateside post and then went into banking, eventually becoming a bank examiner for the Federal Reserve System in Atlanta.